qorix-group/score/docs/platform_management_plan/software_verification.rst

 The platform developed in this project supports `Rust <https://www.rust-lang.org>`__ as a programming language.
 Its built-in test framework is used to test respective software components.

+.. rubric:: Test Scenario Framework

+Supports Component Integration Tests by providing scenarios in C++ and Rust that are tested with single Test Case implementation in Pytest.

 Verification setups and variants
 --------------------------------